xb296/Midnight-Howl/Referential-Vector/notes.md

 - Knowing how to debug the training process is important
 - Learn how to use PyTorch as soon as possible

+Information funnel: did almost all information is lost because of a limited set of words?